Current Plays

 CRITTERS

-- A pop-up exhibit of Bob Barnett's Critters paintings and a play reading directed by Martha Banta.
-Produced by Orange Thoughts Productions at LARAC Lapham Gallery, Glens Falls, NY
+- Play readings directed by Martha Banta, and a pop-up exhibit of the Critters paintings.
+Produced by Orange Thoughts Productions at LARAC Lapham Gallery, Glens Falls, NY.

 - Ensemble Studio Theatre Memberfest reading directed by Abigail Zealey Bess